-Second or third reviews will increasingly begin to predominate at future HLPFs: at the 2020 HLPF, 22 countries are slated to carry out their second VNR and 1 country its third VNR.
+Second or third reviews will increasingly begin to predominate at future HLPFs: at the 2021 HLPF, 24 countries are slated to carry out their second VNR and 10 countries their third VNR.
 Against this backdrop, the first report, which often is a baseline assessment of the implementation of the 2030 Agenda, could be followed in subsequent reports by a summary and analysis of initiatives and actions rolled out since the last VNR; how challenges in implementation, including persistent challenges, were overcome; a more in-depth coverage of good practices adopted or followed by the country and lessons learned; and an analysis of new or emerging issue.
 It might also contain description of a roadmap for implementation and a financial framework.